currinjs/CurrinJS/aio/content/guide/docs-style-guide.md

 app.component.2.ts
 ```

-You'll find many such files among the samples in the Angular documentation.
+You'll find many such files among the samples in the Currin documentation.

 Remember to exclude these files from plunkers by listing them in the `plnkr.json` as illustrated here.